pcdavies/DatabaseCloudServiceForDBAs/workshops/dbcs/README.md

 **Reference the following Lab Guides by opening their Documentation Files:**

-## Lab 100: Introduction to Database Cloud Services
+## Lab 100: Introduction and Database Creation

 **Documentation**: [CloudWorkshop\_DBCS\_100.md](CloudWorkshop\_DBCS\_100.md)

 ### Objectives

+-   Configure archive logging
+-	Configure Transparent Data Encryption (TDE - required to restore from backup to the cloud)
+-	Backup your local database to the Oracle Cloud
+-	Drop a table and then restore it from your cloud backup.
--   Create Database Cloud Service
+-	Create Database Cloud Service from your on-premise backup
--   SSH Configuration
+-   SSH configuration
--   Explore VM and Consoles
+-   Explore VM and consoles

-## Lab 200: Cloud Migration
+## Lab 200: Data Migration

 **Documentation**: [CloudWorkshop\_DBCS\_200.md](CloudWorkshop\_DBCS\_200.md)